syntasso/kratix-docs/docs/main/05-reference/04-resource-requests/01-intro.md

   storageGB: 10
 ```

-When applied to the Platform Cluster, Kratix will trigger the Pipelines, passing the
+When applied to the Platform Cluster, Kratix will trigger the Pipeline.

-Resource Request YAML as an input.
-The Pipeline can then decide what needs to be done to
-create an instance of the service with the user-provided values.
+For more details on the pipeline, see the [pipeline reference](./02-pipelines.md).

 For a in-depth exploration of the Resource Request and Pipelines, check the [Writing a
 Promise](../../guides/writing-a-promise) and [Enhancing a